 |Pittsburgh Press, 21 January 1940|

 Today a herd of buffalo remains at South Park (presumably not bearing the names of notorious European rulers).
-They were apparently on their break when we first visited, but we did see 427 avian waterfowl, a dead frog, a groundhog, and a flock of turkey vultures that day.
+They were apparently on their break when we first visited, but my kids did claim to sighting 427 avian waterfowl, a dead frog, a groundhog, and a flock of turkey vultures that day.
 Oh, and this sign on the paddock (which was frankly a relief because I'd forgotten to bring any buffalo treats).

 A second visit in July 2012 yielded an impressive view of the herd.
 If we counted correctly, there were 8 adults, 2 juveniles, 2 calves, and a lot of flies.

 There have also been bison at the Pittsburgh Zoo as far back as the turn of the last century.
 Judging by the frequency of their press coverage over the years, the Zoo bison captured the public imagination in ways that the more anonymous bison herds at the County parks did not (exceptions made for Hitler and Napoleon).
 The Zoo buffalo were apparently prone to wandering.